Spanish Pork Chops

 - 2 ounces thinly sliced chorizo Ibérico

-- Optional: 2 ounces manchego cheese ( omit for paleo and Whole30)
+- 2 ounces sliced manchego cheese

 - 2 teaspoons smoked paprika